ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 layout: learningpathall
 ---

-In this section, you will learn how to setup a cluster on Zilliz Cloud.
+In this section, you will learn how to set up a cluster on Zilliz Cloud.
 You will then learn how to load your private knowledge database into the cluster.

 ### Create a dedicated cluster